anycable/docs.anycable.io/docs/deployment/railway.md

 start(cable, { requestSocketIDHeader: true, presence: true })
 ```

-Make sure `ANYCABLE_PRESENCE_TTL=30` is set on the AnyCable-Go service, then drop this into any template (or your layout for site-wide presence):
+Then drop this into any template (or your layout for site-wide presence):

 ```erb
 <turbo-cable-presence-source